The Best Savings Accounts in Oklahoma for 2025

 Interest is compounded daily and paid monthly.

-Summit Savings is much the same but requires a $10,000 daily balance to avoid the $15 service fee and offers tiered interest rates.
+Summit Savings is similar but requires a $10,000 daily balance to avoid the $15 service fee and offers tiered interest rates.

 Pros